Egyptian Sow Vessel

-An ancient Mesopotamian vessel in the form of a boar with a prominent ridge of hair along the spine.
+An ancient Egyptian pottery zoomorphic vessel in the form of a stylized sow or boar with a prominent ridge of hair along the spine.
 The handle and spout of the vessel project from the animal's back, and it balances on two legs and a tail.

 Formerly in the Estate of William Kelly Simpson; previously with Mathias Komor Works of Art, New York, inventory no. D956, 1970's.